< Shark Errors

 85. Compiled expression too long to save.
 Simplify.

 In executing commands where a compiled expression is stored for future use in the memory structure of a data-file or index-file structure, Shark checks that the compiled form of the expression will fit in the buffer area provided.
 This message advises the user that an index, scope, relation, or filter expression is too complex to store.
-Some string functions such as SUBSTRING( or ${ use many bytes to compile, so LEFT( or RIGHT( are preferred if possible.
+Some string functions such as "SUBSTRING(" or "$(" use a lot of space to compile, so LEFT( or RIGHT( are preferred if possible.

 86. Missing file name in command.